iip-ecosphere/platform/platform/tools/tools.maven.invoker/README.md

-# IIP-Ecosphere platform: Invoker for Maven
+# oktoflow platform: Invoker for Maven

 Explicitly invoking multiple lifecycles, goals and profiles for execution is usually not possible from inside maven.
 The maven-invoker plugin allows such tasks for integration testing but not in simplified manner directly from a maven POM.
 This plugin is largely inspired by (the code of) maven-invoker.